Applying for Admission

 We accept applications from mid-September through March 31st for the following August's entering class.
 Because we have a rolling admissions process and begin reviewing completed files long before the application deadline, we urge you to submit your application well before the March 31st deadline and to take the LSAT no later than December.

-Depending on when your file is complete, you can expect to receive a decision within eight to twelve weeks.
 Although the committee endeavors to make comparable decisions throughout the cycle, the fact that an application is completed early may favorably affect its chances.

 CHARACTER AND FITNESS

 You are advised that there are character, fitness, and other qualifications for admission to the Bar.
 We encourage you, prior to matriculation, to determine what the requirements are in the state(s) where you intend to practice.